Stability conditions and braid group actions on affine $A_n$ quivers: Calabi-Yau -categories from -angulations of surfaces

-This theorem together with theorem \ref{equiv} implies an isomorphism of oriented graphs with labeled edges between the set of $N$-angulation of annulus and the corresponding cluster exchange graph.
-Combining theorem \ref{equiv} and corollary \ref{Torkildsen}, we obtain an isomorphism of oriented graphs with labeled arrows:
+Combining corollary \ref{T} and theorem \ref{KG}, we have the geometric description of the heart exchange graph for a quiver of affine type $A$. \begin{cor} There is an isomorphism of oriented graphs with labeled edges between the set of $N$-angulation of annulus and the corresponding cluster exchange graph. we obtain an isomorphism of oriented graphs with labeled arrows: